PerrySetGo/es6-revision/es6-course-notes.md

 * ./ in same directory
 * can export multiple functions by using export {thing, thing2} at the bottom of the file: see notes on calculator
 * you omit the curlies when you are importing something that has been declared the default function!

+Fifth commit

+## JavaScript Classes

+* es6 we use classes (as opposed to prototypes?)
+* classes work very similar to Java
+* cannot overload constructors like in Java
+* can import/export
+* can call super() to invoke parent constructor
+*